-A ductless mini-split air conditioner is an energy-efficient cooling system with many benefits.
-This air conditioning option is efficient and allows for "zoning" within the home.
+A ductless mini split ac system is an energy-efficient cooling system with many benefits.
+This air conditioning option is efficient and allows for “zoning” within the home.
 Because of its size, is a ductless mini-split air conditioner capable of cooling or heating a whole home?

 A Ductless mini-split air conditioner is capable of cooling and heating a whole house with the right system and proper care.
 Multiple units can be connected to a network that efficiently provides air across the entirety of the home.
 Most homes required multiple mini-split air conditioning units to cool them.

 Ductless mini-split air conditioners are a great option for a home air conditioning unit depending on your situation.
 These systems have many pros and cons.

 What is a Ductless Mini Split Air Conditioner?

 A ductless mini-split is a miniature version of a split central air conditioning system.
 The most defining trait about this system is that it doesn’t require ducts.
 The air ducts in a house are essentially tubes that connect the HVAC system with air vents throughout the house.

 Many air conditioning systems rely on these ducts to provide air to the home, but a mini-split air conditioning unit does not require air ducts to function.
 This allows it to be installed in any home, even if the home does not have ductwork installed.

 Mini-split air conditioning units are different from traditional split system air conditioning because of what they need and how they operate.
 In a typical ductless air conditioner, warm air from inside the home is pulled into the split through the indoor unit.